 Don’t Carry a Stack of Receipts in Your Wallet

-You don't need all those receipts jammed into your wallet.
-While businesses have not been allowed to print on paper receipts more than the last five digits of your credit card number for years, ID-theft experts say skilled thieves could use those last five digits and merchant information on receipts to phish for the remaining numbers on your credit card (quite often, your name is also on those receipts).
+You don’t need all those receipts jammed into your wallet.
+While businesses have not been allowed to print on paper receipts more than the last five digits of your credit card number for years, ID-theft experts say skilled thieves could use those last five digits and merchant information on receipts to phish for the remaining numbers on your credit card (quite often, your full name, taken from the credit card you used, is also on those receipts).

 Remove those receipts from your wallet daily and shred them.
 If you need to retain receipts, for possible returns or warranties, ask the merchant to skip the paper and send you a digital receipt instead.
 Most retailers will.
 If you have a printed receipt you need to keep, consider making it digital and storing it securely in the cloud.
 Apps that do this include Shoeboxed, which lets you create and categorize digital copies of your receipts and business cards.
 Plans start at $18 per month for your first year.